gchang12/Learn-Vim/ch08_registers.md

 To view all your registers, use the `:register` command.
 To view only registers "a, "1, and "-, use `:register a 1 -`.

 There is a plugin called [vim-peekaboo](https://github.com/junegunn/vim-peekaboo) that lets you to peek into the contents of the registers when you hit `"` or `@` in normal mode and `Ctrl-R` in insert mode.
-I find this plugin very useful because most times, I can't remember the content in my registers.
+I find this plugin very useful because most of the time, I can't remember the content in my registers.
 Give it a try!

 ## Executing a Register

-The named registers are not just for storing texts.
+The named registers are not just for storing text.
 They can also execute macros with `@`.
 I will go over macros in the next chapter.

 Keep in mind since macros are stored inside Vim registers, you can accidentally overwrite the stored text with macros.
-If you store the text "Hello Vim" in register a and you later record a macro in the same register (`qa{macro-sequence}q`), that macro will overwrite your "Hello Vim" text stored earlier.
+If you store the text "Hello Vim" in register a and you later record a macro in the same register (`qa{macro-sequence}q`), that macro will overwrite the "Hello Vim" text you stored earlier.

 ## Clearing a Register

 Technically, there is no need to clear any register because the next text that you store under the same register name will overwrite it.
 However, you can quickly clear any named register by recording an empty macro.
-For example, if you run `qaq`, Vim will record an empty macro in the register a.
+For example, if you run `qaq`, Vim will record an empty macro in register a.

-Another alternative is to run the command `:call setreg('a', 'hello register a')` where a is the register a and "hello register a" is the text that you want to store.
+Another alternative is to run the command `:call setreg('a', 'hello register a')` where a is register a and "hello register a" is the text that you want to store.

-One more way to clear register is to set the content of "a register to an empty string with the expression `:let @a = ''`.
+One more way to clear register a is to set the content of `"a` to an empty string, using the expression `:let @a = ''`.

 ## Putting the Content of a Register